matthiasmullie/mullie.eu/_posts/2015-01-09-i-had-to-display-thousands-of-coordinates.md

 varying viewports.
 Yep!

 I decided to round the viewports before requesting the coordinates and clusters from the API.
-Suppose I'm was viewing Kortrijk, BE, with a viewport of roughly these coordinates:
+Suppose I'm viewing Kortrijk, BE, with a viewport of roughly these coordinates:

 `(northeast: lat 50.853644, lng 3.298559) to